Badimaya language: Consonants

 Unlike in many neighbouring languages, there is evidence for a dental/palatal contrast in Badimaya.
 On the basis of data collected, there is no evidence to suggest any patterns of complementary distribution between dental and palatal laminals in relation to front and back vowels, as is the case in Pitjantjatjara.
 There is also no evidence in the data to suggest neutralisation of the laminal contrast word-initially due to the presence of a laminal later in the word, as is the case in Diyari.

 Vowels

-The high front vowel /i/ is realised [i] in every position except word-initially, where it is realised as [ɪ].
-The high back vowel /u/ is expressed typically as [ʊ] in non-final position, particularly after peripheral consonants, and is realised elsewhere as [u].
-It is reduced to [ə] following primary stress, and when adjacent to a liquid or nasal.
-The low vowel /a/, [a] by default, experiences the most allophonic variation: after a palatal consonant it is raised to an [ɛ].
-Like /u/, it is reduced to [ə] when following primary stress, and when adjacent to a liquid or nasal.
-Word-finally, except after palatals, it is rendered [ʌ] - however, in place names ending with "-wa" (e.g. Mullewa), it is [ɔ].
-It is also rendered [ʌ] in secondary stress.
-Following /w/ and preceding sonorants, /a/ is rendered [ɒ].
+Badimaya has a three vowel system consisting of /a/, /i/, /u/.

 Restrictions on phoneme positions

 The vowels /u/ and /a/ do not appear word-initially.
-The high front vowel /i/ is the only vowel found word-initially, but this can also be analysed as a reduction of /yi/, with an initial consonant.
+The high front vowel /i/ is the only vowel found word-initially, but this can also be analysed as a reduction of /ji/, with an initial consonant.

 Constraints on the distribution of consonants are as follows: